Searching for details:

 In the meantime, the design of the Angara-5P rocket went through a number of incarnations as evidenced by scaled models appearing at various shows.
 By 2011, the rocket "lost" its upper stage, which had previously been mounted on top of a five-booster cluster, emulating the design of a basic unmanned Angara-5.
 Instead, on the manned version, the central core booster with 127.5 tons of propellant would now act as a second stage, after four first-stage boosters had exhausted their total of 510.6 tons of propellant.

-The rocket could still have an ability to lift off and fly to a safe distance from its launch facility even when one of its five engines would fail during launch.
+The Angara-5 P rocket could still have an ability to lift off and fly to a safe distance from its launch facility even when one of its five engines fails during launch.

 Launched by a two-stage Angara, the manned spacecraft would probably use its own engines to enter an initial parking orbit and then maneuver itself to a space station, to rendezvous with a space tug or to conduct an autonomous orbital flight.

-Read (and see) much more about these and many other space projects in
+Read about many other space developments in Russia

 Known specifications of the Angara-5P rocket (a.k.a.
 Angara-5.2 or A5.2):